sosguthorpe/mod-erm/service/docs/getting-started.md

     host: localhost
     port: 9130
 ```
 These are currently only set for the 'development' and 'vagrant-db' profiles.
-SO if the app is started in production mode, the module will not attempt to register itself.
+So if the app is started in production mode, the module will not attempt to register itself.

 _Also_: It is possible to run the application directly as a spring boot app in an IDE.
 Doing so however, will bypass gradle and therfore the necessary descriptors will not
 be present.
 This will cause automatic registration to skip also and you will see log output like: